 - 1 tbsp. melted butter

 - Preheat oven to 350 degrees.

 - In a large bowl, combine butter and sugar.
 Using an electric mixer, beat until light and fluffy, about 3 minutes.

 - Line baking sheets with nonstick silicone liners or parchment paper.
-Using a 2 ounce scoop, scoop dough onto baking sheets.
-Bake for 12 -15 minutes, until edges begin to brown.
+Using a tablespoon (1/2 ounce) scoop, portion dough onto baking sheets, leaving two inches between them.